vga101/gaiasky/docs/Controls.rst

-The actions depend on the current camera mode (focus, free, spacecraft), and are described below:
+The actions depend on the current camera mode (focus, free, spacecraft), and are described below.

 Creating mappings files for new controllers
 -------------------------------------------